Plant-Food-Research-Open/calisim-examples-workshop-material/README.md

 # ctrl + C to exit
 ```

-This will launch Jupyter Lab within a container.
+This will launch JupyterLab within your browser.